- Photo ID Cards

 Health & Wellness

 The brain is the most intricate and complex organ in the body.
 As the command center for the body, the brain is responsible for every function the human body performs, both consciously and unconsciously.
 Trauma has a serious effect on how the brain functions and this is what Health Watch addresses.

-Don and Bridget attended Level One and Level two training with Dr. Connelly.
+The founders attended Level One and Level two training with Dr. Connelly.
 In addition, Child Watch had Fred Golba, their search and rescue K9 commander, see Dr. Connelly to resolve his trauma from years of search and rescue work including 9-11.
 Fred had been experiencing severe nightmares from this unresolved trauma and was desperate for a solution.
 After seeing Dr. Connelly one time, Fred’s nightmares have stopped and he is living a much more positive and healthy lifestyle.